Nada más que la verdad: Controversies

 The Colombian version was cancelled in October 2007 after a female contestant named Rosa Maria Solano was asked "¿Usted le pagó a un sicario para mandar matar a su marido?", meaning, "Did you pay a hit man to have your husband killed?" and she answered "Sí", meaning, "yes" to the question.
 (The person she hired tipped off her husband, who then fled.)
 She later walked away with 50 million Colombian pesos, or about US$25,000.

-During the premiere episode of the Peruvian version, hosted by Beto Ortiz in Lima, 19-year-old contestant Ruth Thalia Sayas Sanchez revealed to her family, including her boyfriend Bryan Romero Leiva that she had participated in sex work.
-Following the appearance, Sayas disappeared and was later discovered in a well on Romero's uncle's property.
+During the premiere episode of the Peruvian version, hosted by Beto Ortiz in Lima, 19-year-old contestant Ruth Thalia Sayas Sanchez revealed to her family, including her boyfriend Bryan Romero Leiva, among other things, that she had participated in sex work.
+Following the appearance, Sayas disappeared two months later, and was eventually discovered in a well on Romero's uncle's property.
 Romero was later charged with the murder of Sayas, citing the admission on the show as the motive.